 As a founding member of the Rosco String Quartet, Jakob Hofer won the 2014 MTNA National Chamber Music Competition, was placed as a finalist in the American Prize competition, performed at Utah Symphony's Deer Valley Music Festival, and participated in the Robert Mann Quartet Institute and the Juilliard String Quartet Seminar in New York City.
 Accepted at age 16 to Juilliard’s International Summer Music Academy in Leipzig, Germany, Jakob Hofer has since participated in numerous masterclasses and received instruction from Renaud Capucon, Stephen Clapp, James Stern, Aaron Berofsky, and Charles Castleman.
 He has been coached by some of the world’s greatest chamber musicians including members of the Juilliard, Emerson, Takacs, Muir, Brentano, and Miro String Quartets.
 Dr. Hofer has performed as concertmaster of the Utah Philharmonia, Loudoun Symphony, Peabody Concert Orchestra, and as a member of the York Symphony and the Round Top Festival Orchestra.
 He is currently on faculty at the Gifted Music School and Utah Valley University.
 Dr. Hofer is trained in baroque performance, orchestral conducting, and often premiers new compositions with the Salty Cricket Composers Collective.
 Jakob Hofer completed a Bachelor of Music degree in violin performance and a Master of Music degree in violin performance and pedagogy at the Peabody Conservatory of Johns Hopkins University where he studied with the acclaimed chamber musician, Violaine Melancon.
 Most recently he completed his dissertation on the Bloch Violin Concerto and received his Doctor of Musical Arts degree from the University of Utah.

-Sunny Johnson began her studies on the viola at age 10 and avidly continued her musical endeavors through high school, including playing as Principal Viola of the Utah All-State Orchestra and as a member of the Orchestra at Temple Square.
-She went on to graduate from Utah State University with her Bachelor’s Degree in Viola Performance, where she studied with Bradley Ottesen and Russell Fallstad of the Fry Street Quartet.
+Sunny graduated from Utah State University with her Bachelor’s Degree in Viola Performance, where she studied with Bradley Ottesen and Russell Fallstad of the Fry Street Quartet.
 While there, she played as Principal Viola in the Utah State University Symphony and received the Hansen Scholarship, the Russell Orchestra String Scholarship, and the New Century Scholarship.
 Sunny earned her Master’s Degree in Viola Performance from the University of Utah, where she studied with the Utah Symphony’s Assistant Principal Violist, Roberta Zalkind.

-Lauren Posey is currently a student of Colin Carr pursuing a doctor of musical arts degree at Stony Brook University and is a recipient of the Staller Scholar Award.
+Dr. Lauren Posey is currently on faculty at the Gifted Music School in Salt Lake City, UT as an Associate Professor of Cello, she is the Adjunct Cello Professor at Salt Lake Community College, as well as serving as the Orchestra Director at the American International School of Utah in Murray, UT.
+Ms. Posey recently completed a Doctor of Musical Arts degree at Stony Brook University under the tutelage of Colin Carr and was a recipient of the Staller Scholar Award.
 Ms. Posey began her music training in Salt Lake City with teachers Carey and Elliott Cheney.
 In 2012 she won the T. Gordon Parks Memorial Collegiate Concerto Competition and the following year she won the 2013 University of Utah Concerto Competition.

-Lauren is a founding member of Trio Mondial, a piano trio formed in 2015 coached by Colin Carr at Stony Brook University.
-In the past year she was a quarterfinalist in the 2016 Fischoff National Chamber Music Competition, attended the 2016 Banff Chamber Music Residency, and performed in the Chamber Music Society of Lincoln Center Masterclass Series for Wu Han.
-She has also been a founding member of the Rosco String Quartet since 2012, with which she attended the 2013 Juilliard String Quartet Seminar, 2014 Robert Mann String Quartet Institute, and the 2014 Deer Valley Music Festival Emerging String Quartet Program.
-In 2014, she won the 2014 MTNA National String Chamber Music Competition as well as the 2014 University of Utah Chamber Music Competition.
+Ms. Posey is a founding member of Trio Mondial, a piano trio formed in 2015 and coached by Colin Carr at Stony Brook University.
+She was a quarterfinalist in the 2016 and 2017 Fischoff National Chamber Music Competition, attended the 2016 Banff Chamber Music Residency, and performed in the Chamber Music Society of Lincoln Center Masterclass Series for Wu Han.

 She graduated in 2011 with her Bachelor of Music degree in Cello Performance from the University of Southern California under the tutelage of Alexander Suleiman, and received a Master of Music degree from the University of Utah in 2014, where she studied with John Eckstein and Elliott Cheney.